 The following perspectives have been incorporated into the Drug Observatory steering committee and associated research moving forward:

-- Individuals with experience using opioids are represented by three people with lived experience
+- Individuals with experience using opioids are represented by five people with lived experience

 - The general public research lens is represented by two members of the ODPRN Citizens’ Panel

 - Family members impacted by opioid use are represented by moms united and mandated to saving the lives of Drug Users (mumsDU)